Sutherland Elementary School

 Elementary Student Dress Code (as stated from Dinwiddie County Public Schools Code of Conduct)

 Students are expected to dress appropriately for a K-12 educational environment.
 Any clothing that interferes with or disrupts the educational environment is unacceptable.
-Clothing with language or images that are vulgar, discriminatory, or obscene, or clothing that promotes illegal or violent conduct, such as the unlawful use of weapons, drugs, alcohol, tobacco, or drug paraphernalia or clothing that contains threats such as gang symbols is prohibited.
+Clothing with language or images that are vulgar, discriminatory, or obscene; clothing that promotes illegal or violent conduct, such as the unlawful use of weapons, drugs, alcohol, tobacco, or drug paraphernalia; and clothing that contains threats such as gang symbols is prohibited.
 School climate has a direct influence on student achievement, and the manner in which students dress is a significant factor in school climate.

 Students may not wear the following items unless otherwise stated: